 - Any special occasion in a Sun Devils’ life starts and ends with House of Tricks.
 Located just steps from Mill Avenue, House of Tricks is hidden inside two charming turn-of-the-century homes, behind a vine-strewn courtyard.
 Their private dining areas and patio can accommodate your family and guests.
 And, their menu is full of creative and delicious dishes that you’ll remember long after you finish your meal.

 - Top of the Rock is a local favorite and must see.
 Located at Phoenix Marriott Resort Tempe at The Buttes, they offer beautiful panoramic views of the Valley, locally sourced chef inspired cuisine, signature cocktails and an extensive wine list.

 - Caffe Boa has been a Downtown Tempe favorite for more than 20 years.
 Caffe Boa serves Italian dishes, such as handmade pastas and fresh seafood, crafted from the finest organic, natural ingredients.

 - Housed inside a 100-year-old former creamery and ice factory, Four Peaks Brewing Company’s 8th Street location is the original and the best place to showcase where your money was really spent during your four years of college.
-Schedule a tour before you drink and dine and gain insight into the impressive brewery operations.
+Note: brewery tours are still on hold due to the pandemic.

 - Tempe Marketplace is an all-inclusive shopping, dining and entertainment destination that will satisfy your entire graduation party.
-The Keg Steakhouse + Bar, Thirsty Lion Gastropub & Grill, Bar Louie and Dave & Busters are great options for a graduation celebration.
+Some great options for a graduation celebration includes: The Keg Steakhouse + Bar, Thirsty Lion Gastropub & Grill, Barrio Queen, Gen’s Korean BBQ House and Dave & Busters.

 Where to take photos